Portland metropolitan area: Major highways

 Notable highways never built, or removed altogether, include Mount Hood Freeway, Interstate 505, and Harbor Drive.

 Sports

-The Portland MSA is home to a number of professional and semi-professional sports teams, including the NBA's Portland Trail Blazers, the Portland Timbers of Major League Soccer, the Portland Thorns FC of the National Women's Soccer League and the Portland Loggers of the North American Rugby League.
+The Portland MSA is home to a number of professional and semi-professional sports teams, including the NBA's Portland Trail Blazers, the Portland Timbers of Major League Soccer, the Portland Thorns FC of the National Women's Soccer League, the Portland Fire of the WNBA, and the Portland Loggers of the North American Rugby League.
 Other teams include the Portland Pickles and the Hillsboro Hops.
 Portland is also home to two NCAA Division 1 universities, the Portland State Vikings and the Portland Pilots.

 The Portland MSA also hosts a number of amateur sports, including college and high school sports.
 The high school rugby championships are held annually in the Portland MSA, and draw crowds of 8,000 to 10,000 supporters.

 Politics

 The Portland metropolitan area is heavily Democratic and has voted for that party's presidential candidate in every election since 1988.
 This is helped by Multnomah County, which has given the Democratic nominee over 70% of the vote in every election since 2004.